 The coefficients can easily be calculated by using the curve fitting equation (1) above with water operating points.
-A minimum of three points, but ideally at least five operating points, are used to fit the polynomial curve.
+A minimum of three points, but ideally at least five operating points, should be used to fit the polynomial curve.

-In the above equation, x is the discharge in m/s and y is the manometric head in kPa.
+In the above equation, x is the discharge in m3/s (or USG/min) and y is the manometric head in kPa (or psi), depending on the unit mode chosen (see Section 2.1.2 for further information).